 Cheating - Attempt to cheat on assignments or help someone else cheat.
-This includes Plagiarism.
+This includes Plagiarism and use of Al to do your work.

 - > First Offense: Principal/Student conference; detention; receive a zero on the assignment - > Subsequent Offenses: Detention; receive a zero on assignment; 1-5 days academic reassignment; 1-10 days out-of-school suspension